Rather than just processing transactions, get your team to think like salespeople - and reap the rewards of upselling and increasing loyalty.

 Build confidence among your team to ask for an add-on gift when people call up to buy tickets.
 Single ticket buyers don’t often respond to outbound asks, but an invitation to add on a gift or ‘round up’ a sale tends to get a high response rate - especially if it comes from someone who’s passionate about your organization and its mission.

 Look for opportunities for your box office team to sell items other than tickets.
 Parking or transit passes, drinks vouchers or merchandise all help to streamline patrons’ experience and reduce waiting time during their visit in addition to increasing revenue for you.

 Make your asks specific

-The art of upselling relies on matching the items you want to sell with the right next step for each customer.
+The art of upselling relies on matching the items you want to sell with the right next step for each patron.
 Help box office teams think about the different factors that make for a successful ask:

 - Timing.
 You don’t want to ask for more than one upgrade in a single conversation, so determine the most effective ask for the time of year.
 For example, subscription sales might be perfect for the time when your season goes on sale, while gift vouchers may appeal most to patrons during the holiday period.

 - Demand.
 If you have one or two events that are driving a lot of sales, use that customer interest to cross-sell other shows that are artistically similar but not selling equally well.